seltmann/2017-04-21-ucsb/_episodes/plyr-lesson.md

 Summarizing and Operating: the dPlyr world
 ---------------------------------

-For this section, let's load the file [mammal_stats.csv](https://raw.githubusercontent.com/mqwilber/2016-04-14-ucsb/gh-pages/lessons/plyr_reshape/mammal_stats.csv).
+For this section, let's load the file `mammal_stats.csv` again.
 This is a subset of a *["species-level database of extant and recently extinct mammals](http://esapubs.org/archive/ecol/E090/184/)*.

-Let's download this file from the git repository, and load it as:
+You may already have this loaded in your current R Studio Session, but if not, you know the drill:

     mammals <- read.csv('mammal_stats.csv')

 You'll notice that as we work on larger datasets, viewing and visualizing the entire dataset can become more and more difficult.
 Similarly, analyzing the datasets becomes more complex.
-Is there a good way to be able to summarize datasets succinctly, and to be able to analyze subsets of a dataset automatically?
+While SQL gives us useful tools for managing big datasets, There are other tools in R that I find helpful for dealing with medium-size datasets such as this - both for stats and for visualization.

-The answer lies in a handy library called `dplyr`. `dplyr` will allow us to perform more complex operations on datasets in intuitive ways.
+The answer lies in a handy library called `dplyr`. `dplyr` will allow us to perform more complex operations on single dataframes in intuitive ways.

 First off, though, let's explore some very handy sorting and viewing functions in `dplyr`. `glimpse()` is a quick and pretty alternative to `head()`: